oreillymedia/production-resources/word/index.md

 If you are templating an existing chapter that does not have any paragraph styles applied, you can attach the template to the document by going to Tools > Templates and Add-ins, clicking Attach... and selecting the orm-styles.dotm template from the explorer/finder window.
 Make sure "Automatically update document styles" is checked, then click OK.
 You can now apply template styles using the Style pane or the macro buttons.
 Note that these steps may vary slightly, depending on your version of Microsoft Word.

 Alternatively, you can create a new document for the chapter content (File→New from Template).
 In the pop-up that appears, select My Templates (or Templates) and then orm-styles.dotm (if this option does not appear, go back to the installation steps).
 You can then copy-paste the original chapter content into the new document and apply template styles using the Style pane.
-There is a cheat sheet of common template styles at https://oreil.ly/word-template-styles.
+There is a cheat sheet of common template styles at <a href="https://oreil.ly/word-template-styles"><em>https://oreil.ly/word-template-styles</em></a>.

 <h2 id="menus-toolbars">The O'Reilly Menus and Toolbars</h2>